 When you develop more meaningful relationships, you promote an atmosphere where you and other believers can grow.
 If those that have knowledge would begin to communicate it in humility, and if in areas of ignorance we would be intent learners, we would promote an atmosphere of mutual edification and spiritual growth.

 7. Do not seek knowledge for the praise of men

-Men often seek knowledge for the applause of others or for the upper hand in a debate; but this is not the way of a believer.
+Men often seek knowledge for the applause of others or for the upper hand in a debate, but this is not the way of a believer.
 Rather, we ought to strive in growing in our knowledge of God for the satisfaction of our very souls.
-If you seek knowledge for the wrong reasons, it will only puff up (1 Corinthians 8:1).
+If you seek knowledge for the wrong reasons, it will only puff up (1 Cor 8:1).

 8. Be in prayer about your pursuit